xc-jp/purescript-protobuf/README.md

    mkRectangle :: forall r.
 Record r -> Rectangle
    ```

-   All message fields are optional, and can be omitted from the `Record`.
+   All message fields are optional, and can be elided when making a message.
+   There are some extra type constraints, not shown here, which will cause a
+   compiler error if we try to add a field which is not in the message data type.

    If we want the compiler to check that we've explicitly supplied all the fields,
    then we can use the ordinary message data type constructor.

 3. A message encoder which works with